-The Stereotype That Abusers Are 'Bad' People Can Prevent Survivors From Recognizing Real-Life Abuse
+The Stereotype That Abusers Are ‘Bad’ People Can Prevent Survivors From Recognizing Real‑Life Abuse

 Leaving one’s abusive partner isn’t easy due to a variety of factors, ranging from financial and cultural constraints, to social shaming, to the emotional attachment one may feel towards their abusive partner — and finally, to the fact that survivors can struggle to even recognize their experiences as abusive.
 Pop culture, and its unrealistic portrayal of abuse, often plays a role in the latter.

-On the one hand, countless movies like Daraar, Daman, Agni Sakshi, and Mehndi try to depict justice being done to the survivors of abuse by portraying the “villainous” abuser dying in a moment of cathartic glory.
-On the other hand, more recent movies like Bulbul and Udaan — which don’t end in the abuser’s death — still depict them the same way: as one-dimensionally “bad people.”
+On the one hand, countless movies like Daraar, Daman, Agni Sakshi, and Mehndi try to depict justice being done to survivors of abuse by depicting their “villainous” abusers dying in a moment of cathartic glory.
+On the other hand, more recent movies like Bulbul and Udaan — which don’t end in the abuser’s death — still portray their characters the same way: as one-dimensionally “bad” people.
 In Mehndi, for instance, not only was Rani Mukherji’s on-screen husband abusive to her, but was also violent towards the movie’s only queer character as well as his parents, committed bribery, and harassed women.
 But by portraying abusers as people whose only character trait is being abusive, cinema tends to promote harmful stereotypes about abuse.

 The former lot suggests the only recourse available to survivors is to take law and order into their own hands, and confront their abuser — except, survivors don’t often want confrontations; they just want the trauma to end, according to Diane Shoos, an associate professor at the Michigan Technical University in the U.S., who wrote a book on the portrayals of domestic abuse in cinema, and its impact on how people perceive abuse.